Air Conditioner Repair Checklist

 - Get rid of vegetation debris around the equipment.
 Once you’ve gotten rid of all the debris within a two-foot range, you can use a soft brush or vacuum to slowly clean the condenser fins.
-Warped fins can also hurt performance, so you can attempt to adjust them with a blunt knife.
+Warped fins can also hurt performance.

 - Use a hose nozzle to slowly take off dirt on the fins from inside the unit.
 Make sure to avoid getting liquid on the fan motor.